JayCanuck/es-theme-epicnoir-v2/README.md

 ### Thanks and Credits

 Heavily based on C64-dev & Chicuelo.
-Many systems added. posters and info gotten from Jetup13
+Many systems added. posters and info gotten from Jetup13, Szalik, ALLRiPPED

 All original artwork belongs to the many artists who devoted their talents and time into making them.
 Most of them can be found in [DeviantArt](http://www.deviantart.com/).